spilman6/courses/syllabi/templates/cs-intro.md

 - **D-** (60 - 63%)
 - **F** (0 - 60%)

-## Assignments and Quizes
+## Assignments

-There are assignments and quizes that are to be completed each week.
-Each quiz and assignment is worth 4 points.
-You'll have until the end of the semester to complete all assignments and quizes.
-However, I recommend completing them as they are assigned, as they will help you prepare for the exams, and will help you stay on track.

-You must receive at least 1 point on every assignment and quiz to pass the course.

-Grading for 4 point assignments is as follows:

-**0 points:** Means the assignment wasn't submitted or it was submitted improperly.
-I will leave a comment in the grade book if this is the case.

-**1 point:** Means that you really didn't understand the content and need to review the material.
-Then complete the assignment again.
-You will probably not recieve any written feedback.

-**2 points:** Means that you understood some of the content, but made a few mistakes, or didn't follow the instructions.
-Review the feedback and try again.

-**3 points:** Means that you understood the content, but made some minor mistakes.
-You may or may not recieve written feedback.
-You can fix your mistakes and resubmit the assignment for a higher score.

-**4 points:** Means that you understood the content and followed the instructions.
-You will not recieve any written feedback.

-Quiz questions are randomly selected from a pool of questions.
-Some of these questions will be used again on the exams.
-You can take the quiz as many times as you want, but only the last attempt will be used for grading purposes.
-I recommend taking each quiz multiple times.
-This will help you prepare for the exams.
+It is your responsibility to meet the due dates on assignments.
+Assignments can be done early.
+Other commitments or minor illness are not acceptable excuses for being late on an assignment.
+Assignments will receive a 1 point deduction for every day it is turned in late update to two weeks late.
+After an assignment is two weeks late, it will not be accepted for credit.
+There are enough points built into the scoring that occasionally being a day or two late will not affect your final grade.
+If you turn in a program that does not compile, or one that doesn't meet the expectations for the assingment will be rejected!
+This includes assignments that are not submitted properly.
+You can redo any rejected assignments within a reasonable amount of time (contact your instructor).

-## Exams and Projects
+## Exams

 Exams must be completed in the classroom unless otherwise instructed (exception: online classes).
-Exams that are completed after the due date will be subject to a penalty of one full letter grade per week.
-Students must receive a passing grade on all exams to pass the course.
-Exams will be multiple-choice and/or a practical exam.
+Assignments that are completed after the due date will be subject to a penalty of one full letter grade per week.
+Students must receive a passing grade on all practical exams to pass the course.

-Projects must be completed on your own unless otherwise stated.

-Points for exams and projects are displayed in blackboard.

 > I do not give EX grades.
 All work must be done prior to the end of the semester!